kylemwhite/isc/README.md

 | 4.
 Make ALL properties ~~without the W flag~~ readonly (writeable properties must always use the setter or setProperty())| Done
 | 5.
 If a property has a getter, then don't generate the property at all (i.e. force use of the getter) | Done
 | 6.
 For properties and methods marked with the 'A' flag, put the word Advanced in the description so it shows up in intellisense. | Done
 | 7.
-Create a complete working sample program. | Not started
+Create a complete working sample program. | Done
 | 8.
 Create unit tests.| Not started
 | 9.
 Build an automated system to re-generate when SmartClient is updated.| Done
 | 10.
 Commit to DefinitelyTyped. | Not started